bahman026/MemFlash/README.md

 Now open http://127.0.0.1:8000 🎉

 🧠 Spaced Repetition (SM-2 Algorithm)
-Memora uses the SM-2 algorithm, the same system used in Anki.
+MemFlash uses the SM-2 algorithm, the same system used in Anki.
 Each card gets an ease factor and an interval that adjusts based on how well you remember it.
 This ensures you review hard cards more often and easy cards less frequently.